segment-boneyard/redis-batch/README.md

 redis-batch
 ===========

-Redis Batch wraps a [node_redis](https://github.com/mranney/node_redis) instance, and batches calls to hincrby, incrby and sadd.
-You can configure the time between flushes.
-The default time between flushes is 5 seconds.
+Redis Batch wraps a [node_redis](https://github.com/mranney/node_redis) instance, and batches write commands like hincrby, incrby and sadd to Redis.
+For systems generating *lots* of writes to Redis, this can be a significant performance increase for Redis and for the machines issuing the write commands.

+When we ployed redis-batch on Segment.io:
++ **Redis** CPU dropped by XX% and network by YY%
++ **Servers issuing commands** CPU dropped by XX% and network by YY%

 ## Usage